 1998: Bill Gates testifies at a Senate Judiciary Committee about Microsoft’s dominant position in the software industry.

-2005: Steve Fossett becomes the first person to fly an airplane around the world solo without any stops or refueling.
+2005: Steve Fossett becomes the first person to fly solo, non-stop around the globe without refuelling.

 2006: Death of Scottish absurdist poet/musician Ivor Cutler aged 82.

 2008: Beatles engineer Norman Smith dies at the age of 85.
 Smith who worked on every studio recording the band made between 1962 and 1965 was nicknamed Hurricane and had hits himself in 1971 with the songs Don’t Let It Die and Oh Babe, What Would You Say.